mint-lang/guide/getting-started/using-the-cli.md

 ## Initializing a new application

-To initialize a new application in a directory you can invoke the binary with the `init` command:
+To initialize a new application, you invoke the binary with the `init` command:

 ```text
 mint init my-app